Recombination Clumping Factor of Physically Defined Intergalactic Medium at the Epoch of Reionization: Conclusion

-The variation of $\Delta z \sim 2$ in the reionization timing predicted by different clumping factor models highlights the necessity of an accurate model of the clumping factor and the $\langle x_{\rm HI} \rangle_V$ -- $\langle x_{\rm HI} \rangle_M$ relation in analytic models of reionization.
-Our AMR simulations offer high resolution and improve the estimate of clumpiness in the IGM, but they are limited by the assumption of a uniform UV background radiation, which is a reasonable approximation when reionization is driven by rare, bright sources, or for the IGM within an individual ionized bubble, where multiple galaxies work collectively.
-Cosmological radiation hydrodynamical simulations, along with further analysis using a physical definition of the diffuse IGM, are essential for providing accurate models of the recombination clumping factor and the $\langle x_{\rm HI} \rangle_V$ -- $\langle x_{\rm HI} \rangle_M$ relation.
-They depend on the nature of ionizing sources, and further investigations using simulations with different reionization scenarios are necessary to fully understand their impact on the reionization history.
+Our AMR simulations offer high resolution and improve the estimate of clumpiness in the IGM, but they are limited by the assumption of a uniform UV background radiation.
+Cosmological radiation hydrodynamical simulations, along with further analysis using a physical definition of the diffuse IGM, are essential for providing accurate models of the recombination clumping factor.
+Further investigations using simulations with different reionization scenarios are necessary to fully understand their impact on the reionization history.
 Observations that can probe the reionization topology, such as the angular correlation function of Ly$\alpha$ emitters, the 21\,cm power spectrum, and the Ly$\alpha$ damping wing, provide valuable constraints on these models.